 Well, you can award another point to the bear market category for us because, in our eyes, a bear market is perfect for DCA’ing.

 In a bull market, the price of the asset you are periodically purchasing will more than likely increase in price, thus raising your cost basis versus DCA in a bear market, where the chances of the asset’s price will likely decrease over your periodic lots (asset purchases) resulting in a lower cost basis.

-This average price-down mentality is optimal for those who may be looking to add some coins to their hodl bag, even if they are classified as day traders.
+This average price-down mentality is optimal for those looking to add coins to their hodl bag, even if they are classified as day traders.